UsmanAhmadSaeed/Animations/README.md

 ## Rules

+- No frameworks allowed appart from [GSAP](https://greensock.com/gsap/).
+Pure HTML, CSS/SCSS, and JS animations.
+- Follow the Contribution Guidelines.
 - By contributing to this repository, you give everyone right to use your code as needed.
 - Be helpful and friendly.
+- Above all have fun!

 ## Animation Links